The Standardized Information Gathering Questionnaire is a vendor assessment mapping to the requirements of many cyber regulations and frameworks.

 The SIG questionnaire is updated on a yearly basis to comply with new industry standards and to account for changes in the cybersecurity landscape.

-New for 2020 are expanded third-party privacy tools for GDPR and the California Consumer Privacy Act (CCPA), new operational risk content on emerging and expanding third-party risk scenarios such as money laundering, trafficking, anti-trust, anti-bribery, international compliance, call center security, payments compliance, ethical sourcing, and human trafficking risk in the supply chain.
+New for 2020 is expanded third-party privacy tools for GDPR and the California Consumer Privacy Act (CCPA), new operational risk content on emerging and expanding third-party risk scenarios such as money laundering, trafficking, anti-trust, anti-bribery, international compliance, call center security, payments compliance, ethical sourcing, and human trafficking risk in the supply chain.

 New usability features and expanded operational content include: